Data Validation

 File Size Error Message |

-This message lets end-users know that their uploaded file exceeds the maximum size. |
+This message lets end-users know their uploaded file exceeds the maximum size. |

 Require Unique Submission Data

-There may be times when you want to ensure that an answer is only entered once.
-Meaning the data is unique.
-The Require Unique Submission Data setting is available for the following components:
+There might be times when you want to ensure that an answer is only entered once.
+You can achieve this validation using the Require Unique Submission Data setting.
+When set to (ON), the end-user cannot select an option that already exists in the submission.

 Don't Allow Unique Values